Skip to content

 The Setting

-The kids loved exploring the train station (operational from 1925-1965) and old garage with vintage cars.
-Another kids favorite was the old school house.
-A really great feature in the old school is that every desk is seated a plush doll with a nameplate of a person who actually attended the school when it was operational.
+Another kids favourite was the old school house.
+A really great feature in the old school is that a plush doll is seated at every desk with a nameplate of a person who actually attended the school when it was operational.

 There are lots of antiquities to be found as you go through the buildings including a bible from 1871 in the church and a large printing press that was used between 1900-1920, that is housed in its own separate building.